-At 91 years young, Doris Buffett, big sister of legendary investor and philanthropist Warren Buffett, is on a mission.
+Doris Buffett, the oldest sister of legendary investor and philanthropist Warren Buffett, was on a mission.
 When she inherited Berkshire Hathaway stock from a family trust in 1996, she dedicated the rest of her life to giving it away—all of it—mostly to individuals in trouble through no fault of their own.
-Doris is passionate about her responsibilities as a philanthropist.
-So far she’s given away more than $150 million of her money.
+Doris was passionate about her responsibilities as a philanthropist as she gave away more than $200 million of her own money.

 She began the Sunshine Lady Foundation in 1996, helping battered women, sick children, at-risk kids who otherwise would never have had the chance to go to college, and funding college programs for prison inmates to lower recidivism.
-And she does it through “retail philanthropy,” often making personal phone calls to those who need help, one by one.
-Each Sunshine Lady Foundation grant is considered an investment, and the decision to grant funds is always based on an expected successful social return.
+And she did it through “retail philanthropy,” often making personal phone calls to those who need help, one by one.
+Each Sunshine Lady Foundation grant was considered an investment, and the decision to grant funds was always based on an expected successful social return.

 In 2006, after Warren Buffett announced that he would be giving his fortune away to charity, people started writing letters to him asking for his help.
-He turned them over to his sister Doris who has been responding to them ever since.
+He turned them over to his sister Doris who began to respond to each letter.
 Through their joint efforts they established the Letters Foundation, a foundation of last resort that provides humanitarian grants to people experiencing a crisis through no fault of their own, when no other options exist.
 These one-time grants provide a hand-up to individuals as they work to stabilize their lives.

-Doris’ energy and enthusiasm are boundless.
-Among her many other roles, she has been a first grade teacher, domestic violence crusader, political activist, mother and grandmother, and a true and loyal friend to many people.
+Doris’ energy and enthusiasm were boundless.
+Among her many other roles, she was a first grade teacher, domestic violence crusader, political activist, mother and grandmother, and a true and loyal friend to many people.